Showing posts with label Vegetables. Show all posts

 Directions:

-Preheat the oven to 350°F. Line a baking sheet with parchment paper for easier cleanup.
+Preheat the oven to 350°F and line a baking sheet with parchment paper for easier cleanup.

-Using a sharp knife, carefully cut the squash in half lengthwise.
-Scoop out and discard the seeds.
+Using a sharp knife, carefully cut the squash in half lengthwise and scoop out the seeds.

 Place the squash halves cut-side up on the prepared baking sheet.
+Add 1 tablespoon of butter to the cavity of each half and sprinkle lightly with salt and pepper.

 Bake for 60–75 minutes, or until the squash is very tender and easily pierced with a fork.
-Remove from the oven and let cool slightly until safe to handle.
+Remove from the oven and allow it to cool slightly until it can be handled safely.

 Scoop the flesh from the skins and place it into a mixing bowl.
-Discard the skins (or compost them if you garden).
+Discard the skins.

-Add the honey (or brown sugar), nutmeg, cayenne pepper (if using), milk, Parmesan cheese, and parsley.
+Add the honey (or brown sugar), nutmeg, cayenne pepper (if using), milk, and parsley.

 Mash the squash using a potato masher for a rustic texture, or use a hand mixer on low speed for a smoother consistency.